HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 Proxy software
 --------------
-The proxy software needs to allow access to three services.
+The proxy software needs to allow access to these host names/URLs.

-1. Your Hyperview instance hostname/URL.
-This URL is created when you activate your subscription.
+1. Your Hyperview instance address.
+This is created when you activate your subscription.
-2. Data collector installer.
+2. Data collector installer download URL.
 The data collector installer is hosted on Microsoft Azure Blob Storage.
-You can obtain the address from your instance by navigating to *Discoveries -> Data Collectors -> Download Data Collector*.
+You can obtain the URL from your instance by navigating to *Discoveries -> Data Collectors -> Download Data Collector*.
-3. Data collector docker containers.
-These are hosted in a private Microsoft Azure container registry.
+3. Data collector docker registry address.
+The data collector docker images are hosted in a private Microsoft Azure container registry.
 You can obtain the registry address from the docker-compose file bundled with the installer.
 Please note that each registry has two addresses, an API/REST address and a data address.
-Usually allowing the API/REST endpoint address,<registry name>.azurecr.io, and <proxy config wildcard>.data.azurecr.io is adequate.
+Usually allowing *<registry name>.azurecr.io*, and *<proxy config wildcard>.data.azurecr.io* is adequate.